UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Introduction

 \section{Introduction}

-The emergence of unified multimodal models~(UMMs) has marked a significant milestone in generative artificial intelligence~\cite{team2024chameleon,xie2024show,zhou2024transfusion,deng2025emerging}.
-Integrating language and image generation within a unified architecture, these models bridge the long-standing divide between perception-oriented Vision-Language Models~\cite{liu2023visual,team2025qwen3,guo2025seed1,huang2025vision,luo2025unlocking,deng2025openvlthinker} and specialized Visual Generative Models~\cite{zhang2017stackgan,sauer2023stylegan,rombach2022high,betker2023improving,esser2024scaling,wu2025qwen}, effectively unifying tasks that are traditionally handled by isolated architectures in practice.
+The emergence of unified multimodal models has marked a significant milestone in artificial intelligence~\cite{team2024chameleon,xie2024show,zhou2024transfusion,deng2025emerging,tong2026beyond}.
+These models integrate multimodal understanding and generation within a single architecture, aiming to learn a unified representational interface across different modalities.
+In doing so, UMMs bridge the long-standing divide between perception-oriented Vision-Language Models~\cite{liu2023visual,team2025qwen3,guo2025seed1,huang2025vision} and specialized Visual Generation Models~\cite{sauer2023stylegan,betker2023improving,esser2024scaling,wu2025qwen}.
+However, despite operating under a unified design, it remains unclear to what extent textual and visual representations are truly aligned within these models.

-Explicit reasoning has become an central ingredient in modern large language models.
-Chain-of-thought prompting can substantially improve multi-step reasoning and compositional generalization in purely textual tasks~\cite{wei2022chain}.
-Advances on large reasoning models and test-time scaling further suggests that explicit thinking, when given sufficient computation, can systematically improve reasoning performance~\cite{snell2024scaling,xu2025towards,xu2025llava,wang2025multimodal,deng2025openvlthinker}.
-It is therefore natural to extend the same recipe to UMMs: the model first produces an explicit reasoning trace, such as a plan, decomposition, or derivation, and then generates the final image conditioned on that trace.
-This procedure aligns with an intuitive think-then-generate paradigm that has recently attracted growing attention~\cite{deng2025emerging,liang2025rover}.

-However, the role of explicit reasoning in image generation remains insufficiently understood.
-In contrast to text generation, image synthesis is driven by a high-capacity conditional generator whose outputs can be highly sensitive to the form of the conditioning signal.
-A long reasoning trace may introduce useful structure for planning, but it can also function as contextual noise.
-For example, it may dilute key visual constraints, draw attention toward non-visual tokens, or increase the risk of truncation and over-conditioning during text-based guidance.
-Consequently, the reasoning trace that improves textual correctness may reduce visual faithfulness and undermine the executability of the final plan.
-This leads to a critical question: \textit{\textbf{Does an explicit reasoning trace provide actionable guidance for visual generation, or does it introduce interference that hinders correct execution?}}
+To investigate this question, we propose to study \emph{reasoning-guided image generation} as a practical testbed for diagnosing cross-modal alignment in UMMs.
+Reasoning-guided image generation has been increasingly adopted in recent UMMs to elicit capabilities to address complex and implicit visual requirements~\cite{deng2025emerging,jin2025srum,qin2025uni,liang2025rover}.
+In this paradigm, the model first produces an explicit textual reasoning, and then generates the image conditioned on that reasoning.
+This paradigm provides a diagnostic setting to study the cross-modal alignment between textual and visual representations: if representations are well aligned, the target visual semantics in textual reasoning should be robustly preserved and reliably reflected in the generated images.